dbrckovi/Simple-File-Commander/README.md

 # Important TODO:

+ - [ ] rewrite messagebox and text viewer to use slices instead of cloning strings
  - [ ] CommandBar.builder is convoluted. read TODO
  - [ ] Decide if Control will be bindable because gnome terminal intercepts C-j, C-l, C-o, etc. or try to update TermCL